marvaleri/api-poll-nlw/README.md

 </div>
 <br>

-**JavaScript -** Programming language for the web. <br>
+- `JavaScript` : Programming language for the web.

-**TypeScript -** Add type to JavaScript. <br>
+- `TypeScript` : Adds types to JavaScript.

-**NodeJS -** Server-side JavaScript code execution environment (back-end). <br>
+-  `NodeJS` : A server-side JavaScript runtime environment (back-end).

-**Prisma -** ORM that makes a database access layer, makes the database access abstraction, and runs in a Docker container, and also has a migration manager that controls all changes to the database data structure. <br>
+-   `Prisma` : An ORM that creates a database access layer, providing database access abstraction, and can run in a Docker container.
+It also includes a migration manager that controls all changes to the database schema.

-**PostgreSQL -** Relational Database Management System (RDBMS). <br>
+- `PostgreSQL` : A relational database management system (RDBMS).

-**Redis -** Is a source-available, in-memory storage, used as a distributed, in-memory key–value database, cache and message broker. <br>
+- `Redis` : A source-available, in-memory data structure store used as a distributed, in-memory key-value database, cache, and message broker.

-**Docker -** Serves to deploy applications within virtual containers.
-Containerization allows multiple applications to work in different complex environments.<br>
+- `Docker` : It serves to deploy applications within virtual containers.
+Containerization enables multiple applications to run in different, complex environments.

-**Postman -** An API development and testing platform designed to help developers build, test, and manage APIs efficiently. <br>
+- `Postman` : An API development and testing platform designed to help developers build, test, and manage APIs efficiently.

-**Fastify -** Framework that brings speed in requests from your applications, integrated with NodeJS. <br>
+- `Fastify` : A framework that provides fast request handling for your applications and is integrated with NodeJS.

-**Zod -**  Is a powerful TypeScript-first schema declaration and validation library that can be used to validate data and maintain type safety in TypeScript applications. <br>
+- `Zod` : A powerful TypeScript-first schema declaration and validation library used to validate data and maintain type safety in TypeScript applications.

 ## Others

-**Pub-Sub Pattern -** Is a messaging pattern used in software architecture where publishers send messages to a message broker, which then forwards those messages to subscribers interested in receiving them based on specific topics.
+- `Pub-Sub Pattern`: Is a messaging pattern used in software architecture where publishers send messages to a message broker, which then forwards those messages to subscribers interested in receiving them based on specific topics.